harness/developer-hub/src/components/Certifications/cd/cd-certification-developer-exam-details.md

 ## Next Steps

+The Continuous Delivery Developer exam can start immediatly after registering.
+Please allow 90 mins for the exam.

-1. Create an account in
+1. Create an account in Harness University
 2. Register for an exam
-3. Take the pre-req protctor course
-4. Schedule the exam
-5. Take the exam
+3. Take the exam